Important questions to ask before having surgery

 If you decide to get a second opinion, check with your health plan to see if it is covered.
 Your primary care doctor or hospital can provide you with names of qualified doctors.
 Be sure to get your medical records from your first doctor so that the second one does not need to repeat tests and procedures.

-Remember, in the case of emergency surgeries, the surgery should be performed as quickly as possible and, most likely, there will not be time to obtain a second opinion.
+Remember, in the case of emergency surgeries, the surgery should be done as quickly as possible and, most likely, there will not be time to get a second opinion.
 The necessity of getting a second opinion should always be weighed against the severity and urgency of the medical condition.